JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/testing_plugins.md

 In a product with 15+ years of a lifetime that has gone through a large number of internal refactorings, we find that this benefit dramatically outweighs the downsides of slower test execution and more difficult debugging of failures being compared to more isolated unit tests.

-Another consequence of our testing approach is what our test framework does not provide:
+### Mocks

-* We do not provide a recommended approach to mocking.
+Another consequence of our testing approach is that we do not provide a recommended approach to mocking.
 We have a few tests in our codebase that use JMock.
 Still, in general, we find it difficult to mock all of the interactions with IntelliJ Platform components that your plugin class will need to have.
 We recommend working with real components instead.

-* We do not provide a general-purpose framework for Swing UI testing.
+### UI Tests

-  You can try using tools such as [FEST](https://code.google.com/p/fest/) or [Sikuli](https://sikulix.com/) for plugin UI testing, but we don't use either of them and cannot provide any guidelines for their use.
+Please see dedicated [intellij-ui-test-robot](https://github.com/JetBrains/intellij-ui-test-robot) library.
-  Internally, we use manual testing for testing our Swing UIs.
+It is fully integrated with Gradle-based setup via `runIdeForUiTests` task.

 Please do not use _platform/testGuiFramework_; it is reserved for internal use.

 ## Topics
 * [Tests and Fixtures](tests_and_fixtures.md)